mallibone/seankilleen.github.io/_posts/2017-09-08-birthday-present-live-blogging-akka-net-docker-dotnetcore.md

 ### Creating the Project Structure

-* I open a command prompt and navigate to a temp directory
+* Within the VS Code terminal, I open a command prompt and navigate to a temp directory
 * I run `dotnet new solution -o PingPong`.
 This creates new empty solution in the PingPong directory
 * I cd into the `PingPong` directory.
 * Run `dotnet new console -o PingPong.Console` which creates a folder and the console app